The Happenings on Shaw Hill

 “Would you like to go back upstairs?”
 I asked.
 I waved my phone’s light toward the staircase.
 “I just have a couple more questions and then I will be on my way.”

+I took him up on it and quickly walked back up the stairs.
 I heard him murmur something as I stepped up the stairs but I am not sure what he said.

 But as I made my way to the top step I sensed he was still at the bottom of the stairs (perhaps only the first or second step) and made another decision.